Kahuna - one of a number of SAM technologies in the new Timeline truck.

 A new all-IP 4K outside broadcast vehicle from Timeline is claimed to be the most advanced in the world by incorporating among other things the first instance of IP protocol TR-03 in a truck.

-The new scanner, UHD2, complements Timeline’s existing 16 camera quad-SDI 4K truck but goes leaps and bounds beyond it in terms of technology.
+The new outside broadcast vehicle, UHD2, complements Timeline’s existing 16 camera quad-SDI 4K truck but goes leaps and bounds beyond it in terms of technology.

 This is a 32 camera triple expander entirely kitted out with IP in what Timeline Managing Director Daniel McDonnell calls a “brand new concept” in OB workflow.